Get ready to dive into advanced electronics and programming projects with Level C!

 - Continue to gain the skills to independently tackle advanced projects found online.

-After completing Level C, we recommend continuing the Intro to Robotics series:
+After completing Level C, we recommend students continue the Intro to Robotics series:

 CURIOUS WHAT USERS HAVE TO SAY?